 - Chain tensioners in red ergal alloy.

-- New Racing graphics and red wheel decals.
+- New Racing graphics and red and blue wheel decals.

 - 48 mm Kayaba AOS closed cartridge fork: on the suspension front, the My 2023 retains the closed cartridge fork by KYB.
 This product has been continuously honed through collaboration between Beta and Kayaba, giving shape to a highly specialised component that not only maximises the performance of RR Racing bikes, but also makes this performance even more accessible.
 Anodised internal parts and the new treatments administered to the materials minimise sliding friction, while adjustable compression and rebound damping let each rider find the perfect customisation of the setting.
 Betamotor engineers have recalibrated the setting so that the fork works optimally in synergy with the new rear shock.